Meltdown Blemish Treatment

 โ Praised

-- No benzoyl peroxide or salicylic acid
+- Gentle alternative to benzoyl peroxide and salicylic acid

 โ Criticized

-- Essential oils may irritate some
+- Essential oils may irritate sensitive skin

 ๐ฐ Budget-Friendly Alternatives (Dupes)